Multipartite entanglement from ditstrings for 1+1D systems

 This quantity again experiences overshooting for the same reasons as before, but again we get the results we want.
 The mutual information captures the same behavior as the entanglement and is clearly positive.
 Importantly, the entanglement peaks at $J/h=1$, the infinite-volume critical point.
 The mutual information's peak is slightly shifted towards the disordered phase.

-The way $S_{strong}, \text{ } S_{weak}, $ and $S_\Delta$ are found is rather remarkable.
+The way in which $S_{strong}, \text{ } S_{weak}, $ and $S_\Delta$ are found is rather remarkable.
 The plots of the individual parts in Fig. \ref{fig:ising_parts} have behavior where there is a low entropy region, an area of increase, sometimes a small peak, and then a leveling off to a near-maximally entangled plateau.
-The additions and subtractions operate in such a way that they keep the low-entropy parts canceling each other out, they have the plateaus balance each other out, and just leave a discrepancy small in comparison to the plateaus that forms the peaks that we observe.
+The additions and subtractions in Eqs. (\ref{eq:weak}) \& (\ref{eq:strong}) cause the low-entropy regions of the individual bipartite graphs to all balance out in the combination.
+Likewise, the high-entropy regions of such graphs all cancel out to low values like the low-entropy regions.
+The only interesting feature that remains in combination is a remaining peak, small in comparison to the original plateaus, resulting from the intermittent regions of the bipartite graphs.